kaych/Rotten-Mangos/README.md

-This is Rotten Mangos
+Rotten Mangos
 =====================
+A yellower Rotten Tomatoes spinoff.
+Built with Rails and Materialize.

 ## Version
 - Rails 4.0.0

 ## Steps
-1. run 'bundle install'
+1. Run 'bundle install'
-2. 'bin/rake s'
+2. Run 'bin/rails s'
-3. visit 'localhost:3000'
+3. Visit 'localhost:3000' in your browser of choice